 Biodegradable bags usually end up in landfills, where they don’t decompose as fast as anyone would like.
 And when they end up in the oceans, well, we’ve already seen what happens there.

 Compostable trash bags, on the other hand, are regulated, which means they always meet a government-approved industry standard, and they are compostable.
 This means they’ll turn into compost — which is a good thing.

 Compost reduces greenhouse gas by helping the soil absorb carbon so that it isn’t released into the atmosphere.
 Indeed, if more and more of us used compostable trash bags, the soil would capture enough greenhouse gas emissions to help our planet massively.

 Oh, and before I go — unlike biodegradable bags, which have no legit process for disposal, compostable bags can be safely disposed of at a compost facility if you don’t want to make your own compost heap.

-For more recipes and health and sustainability tips, be sure to install NatureHub app. 😉
+For more recipes and health and sustainability tips, be sure to visit NatureHub! 😉